On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 Results of Questionnaire on GMP Inspections

-- A questionnaire survey on the status of GMP inspections in Asia revealed that there are differences in the criteria for determining whether an overseas manufacturing facility is subject to GMP inspection or exempt from GMP inspection, and the criteria for requiring submission of GMP inspection documents.
+- A questionnaire survey was conducted on the status of GMP inspections in Asia, and it became clear that there are differences in the criteria for determining whether an overseas manufacturing facility is subject to GMP inspection or exempt from GMP inspection, and in the criteria for requiring submission of GMP inspection documents.

 - We confirmed that we will continue to conduct further surveys and study issues for efficient GMP inspections based on PIC/S and Mutual Recognition Agreements (MRAs).

-Promotion of Post-Approval Change Management Plan (PACMP) in Asia
+Promotion of Post-Approval Change Management Plan (PACMP) Utilization in Asia

 - We will take a deeper look at the initiatives needed to promote PACMP utilization in Asia at the 12th APAC.

-The aUHC Task Force aims to provide a forum at the APAC General Assembly to consider efforts to establish and maintain UHC in Asian countries.
+The aUHC Task Force aims to provide a forum at the APAC Assembly to consider efforts to build and maintain UHC in Asian countries.

 The speakers spoke from the standpoints of Japan, Taiwan, and the Asian Development Bank on the current situation and challenges in Asian countries regarding the impact of the COVID-19 pandemic on UHC in Asian countries.

-- As lessons learned from the COVID-19 pandemic, we confirmed the importance of governments' flexible responses to contingencies, including the maintenance and strengthening of healthcare systems and early approval of vaccines and medicines according to each country's situation.
+- As lessons learned from the COVID-19 pandemic, the importance of flexible responses to contingencies by national governments was confirmed, including the maintenance and strengthening of medical systems and early approval of vaccines and medicines according to the situation in each country.

-- In order to build sustainable UHC in Asian countries, it is important for pharmaceutical companies to continuously invest in the Asian market and promote the elimination of the drug lag of innovative drugs, which requires continued discussion in APAC.
+- In order to build sustainable UHC in Asian countries, it is important for pharmaceutical companies to continuously invest in the Asian market and promote the elimination of the drug lag of innovative drugs.